filbert11/filbert11/README.md

 -->

 ## 👋 Hi, I'm Filbert Kang
-- 🔭 I am currently working as Data Analyst in healthcare sector
+- 🔭 I am currently working as Data Analyst in technological sector.
 - 👀 I'm interested in Data Science and Analytics, and Machine Learning

 ### 🤝 Connect with me